-The Committee application requires a personal statement that cannot exceed 5,000 characters, including spaces.
+The personal statement is a very important part of your professional school application.
 You will address important issues about yourself, usually related to why you want to enter a particular career.
 This is very hard work for students and usually requires much more time than most expect.
 Begin this at least several months before it is due, so you will have time to revise, think and revise again.
-An essay writing workshop is offered each February, but don’t wait until then to get started.
+An essay writing workshop is offered each winter, but you don’t have to wait until then to get started.
 You can reduce the angst of completing the personal statement section if you begin the process early.
 Remember that it’s difficult to write well.
 Good personal statements are usually the result of the time-honored process: revision, revision and revision.

 Current character limits for professional application essays are as follows: